Godu92/Self-Host/README.md

 ## Templates

 > TODO: Make template files for commonly used files

->
-> - ie Dockerfile, docker-compose.yaml, .sh, etc
+Template Dockerfile, docker-compose.yaml can be found in `./testing`

 ## Sample projects

 > TODO: Create sample projects
 >
 > - ie Sample NodeJs, Springboot Java, etc
+>
+> Ideally sample projects are their own project

 Yes I realize it's not that hard to find and make these (Springboot can be gotten easily from their website); however I'd like to have my own copies with settings and preferences already setup